+Virtual export.
 Using the virtual export feature of Rapid Recovery, you can perform a one-time virtual export, or define requirements for continual virtual export (this feature is also called "virtual standby").
 This process can be performed from any protected machine, physical or virtual.
-If a protected machine goes down, you can boot up the virtual machine to restore operations, and then perform recovery.
+If a protected machine goes down, you can boot up the virtual machine and use it to continue day-to-day operations.